PFPE/.github/profile/README.md

 ## PFPE codes
-This page collects codes related to Potential Field Pool Equipment (PFPE).
+This page collects codes related to [Potential Field Pool Equipment (PFPE)](https://pfpe.whoi.edu/).

+PFPE is a facility based at the Woods Hole Oceanographic Institution (WHOI), tasked with supporting marine gravimetry and magnetometry for the US Academic Research Fleet.
+The facility is supported by NSF, UNOLS, and NGA.

+If you want to...

+- *process marine gravimeter data* --> check out the [shipgrav](https://github.com/PFPE/shipgrav) python package!
+- *take a gravity tie* --> [gravitron](https://github.com/PFPE/gravitron) and [gravgui-MATLAB](https://github.com/PFPE/gravgui-MATLAB) are both GUI apps for taking ties.

 <!--